QiuJohnny26/Calculating-BleuScore-NLP-HONORS-/README.md

 sentences to further analyze the comparison .

 How to Run it
-1.Download the zip file
+1.Download the zip file <br />
-2.Edit The text file to configure the candidate sentence you want to test with reference sentences 3.Run it
+2.Edit The text file to configure the candidate sentence you want to test with reference sentences<br />
+3.Run it<br />